Chapter 7 : Mummy Horatio

 “Are you still against the idea of adoption?”
 Horatio asked Louis after a few moments of their silence.

 “Yes, I don’t think I could handle the idea of knowing that someone else is raising my child.
-Of course, it’s a lot earlier then I thought I would be having a child, but that’s not the baby’s fault, it’s mine.”
+Of course, it’s a lot earlier than I thought I would be having a child, but that’s not the baby’s fault, it’s mine.”

 “It’s not just your fault.”
 Horatio told him, not liking how Louis always blamed himself for what happened, when it was just as much Freya’s fault.
 “Freya was there as well.
 You’re both to blame for this.